wifinigel/wiperf/docs/README_WLANPi_Config.md

 The Wiperf probe is activated via the front panel menu system (FPMS) of the WLAN Pi.
 But, before flipping in to the Wiperf mode, a few configuration steps need to be completed:

+# Hostname

+It is strongly advised that you configure the hostname of your WLAN Pi before following the steps detailed below.
+The data sent to and stored in Splunk will be associated with the WLAN Pi hostname that is used when the data is forwarded.
+If you decide to subsequently change the hostname, then historical data from the unit will not be associated with the data sent with the new hostname.

+If you are running multiple WLAN Pi units, then you MUST change their hostnames, as you will not be able to differentiate their data within Splunk.
+All data, from all units, will be shown under the default 'wlanpi' hostname.

+To change the WLAN Pi hostname, please check out the following [FAQ][hostname_faq] page and complete all suggested steps: [link][hostname_faq]

 # Configuration File (config.ini)

 The operation of Wiperf is configured using the file `'/home/wanpi/wiperf/config.ini'` This needs to be edited prior to entering Wiperf mode.